maxBruckhaus/clothing-classifier/README.md

 Exprimented with image resizing and grayscaling in Feature Extraction from Images notebook.
 Exported images_3.csv & images_4.csv using the Add_Additional_Data notebook.
-FinalModel notebook contains the results of our model agains dataset 01.
+FinalModel notebook contains the results of our model against dataset 01.
 FinalModel2 notebook contains the results of our model against dataset 02.

 images.csv - original kaggle csv file (not using)